sabhal35/Candy-object-detection/README.md

 conda env create -f environment.yml conda activate candy_detection
 ```
-This installs all necessary packages defined in the `environment.yml` file
+This installs all necessary packages listed in the environment.yml file

 ## Step 3: Download the Dataset